 On appeal, defendant argues that the circuit court improperly added an "immediate possession" requirement to the statute.
-To the contrary, defendant maintains that the immunity from arrest and prosecution in § 4(a) for "[a] qualifying patient who has been issued and possesses a registry identification card" extends to qualifying patients who have constructive possession of a registry identification card.
-Accordingly, defendant urges us to find that a qualifying patient may not be arrested or prosecuted for the medical use of marijuana so long as that patient has a registry identification card somewhere, and that a patient is not required to produce the card immediately or carry the card on his or her person in order to qualify for the immunity set forth in § 4(a).
+Defendant maintains that the immunity from arrest and prosecution provided in \S 4(a) for "[a] qualifying patient who has been issued and possesses a registry identification card" extends to qualifying patients who have constructive possession of a registry identification card.
+Accordingly, defendant urges us to find that a qualifying patient may not be arrested or prosecuted for the medical use of marijuana as long as that patient has a registry identification card somewhere, and that a patient is not required to produce the card immediately or carry the card on his or her person in order to qualify for the immunity set forth in \S 4(a).

-We review a trial court's decision on a motion to dismiss for an abuse of discretion.
+We review a trial court's decision on a motion to dismiss charges against a defendant for an abuse of discretion.
 People v Campbell, 289 Mich App 533, 535; 798 NW2d 514 (2010).
-"A trial court may be said to have abused its discretion only when its decision falls outside the principled range of outcomes."
+A trial court may be said to have abused its discretion only when its decision falls outside the range of principled outcomes.
 People v Blackston, 481 Mich 451, 460; 751 NW2d 408 (2008).

-We review a trial court's interpretation of the MMMA de novo.
-People v Bylsma, 294 Mich App 219, 226; NW2d (2011).
+We review de novo a trial court's interpretation of the MMMA.
+People v Bylsma, 294 Mich App 219, 226; 816 NW2d 426 (2011).
 "The MMMA was enacted as a result of an initiative adopted by the voters in the November 2008 election."
 Id.
-This Court explained the rules of construction that apply to the interpretation of an initiative law in People v Redden, 290 Mich App 65, 76-77; 799 NW2d 184 (2010):
+This Court explained the rules of construction that apply to the interpretation of an initiative law in Redden, 290 Mich App at 76-77:

 "The words of an initiative law are given their ordinary and customary meaning as would have been understood by the voters."
-Welch Foods, Inc v Attorney General, 213 Mich App 459, 461, 540 NW2d 693 (1995).
+Welch Foods, Inc v Attorney General, 213 Mich App 459, 461; 540 NW2d 693 (1995).
 We presume that the meaning as plainly expressed in the statute is what was intended.
 Id.
 This Court must avoid a construction that would render any part of a statute surplusage or nugatory, and "[w]e must consider both the plain meaning of the critical words or phrases as well as their placement and purpose in the statutory scheme."
-People v Williams, 268 Mich App 416, 425, 707 NW2d 624 (2005).
+People v Williams, 268 Mich App 416, 425; 707 NW2d 624 (2005).

-It is illegal for a person to possess, use, manufacture, create, or deliver marijuana under the Public Health Code (PHC).
-People v McQueen, 293 Mich App 644, 658; 811 NW2d 513 (2011); see also MCL 333.7401(2)(d); MCL 333.7403(2)(d); MCL 333.7404(2)(d).
+It is illegal under the Public Health Code, MCL 333.1101 et seq., for a person to possess, use, manufacture, create, or deliver marijuana.
+Michigan v McQueen, 293 Mich App 644, 658; 811 NW2d 513 (2011); see also MCL 333.7401(2)(d); MCL 333.7403(2)(d); MCL 333.7404(2)(d).
 The MMMA permits the medical use of marijuana "to the extent that it is carried out in accordance with the provisions" of the MMMA.
 MCL 333.26427(a).
-The MMMA "sets forth very limited circumstances under which those involved with the use of marijuana may avoid criminal liability;" the MMMA did not repeal any drug laws.
+The MMMA "sets forth very limited circumstances under which those involved with the use of marijuana may avoid criminal liability"; the MMMA did not repeal any drug laws.
 Bylsma, 294 Mich App at 227.

-In this case, defendant moved for dismissal of his marijuana charge based on the immunity provided in § 4(a) of the MMMA.
-In relevant part, § 4(a) provides:
+In this case, defendant moved for dismissal of his marijuana charge on the basis of the immunity provided in § 4(a) of the MMMA.
+Section 4(a) provides: